aimat-lab/ML4pXRDs/README.md

 We tested and recommend TensorFlow version 2.10.0.
-Also, make sure that the `CUDA` and `cuDNN` dependencies of `tensorflow` are installed and that the versions are compatible (we refer to the table available on https://www.tensorflow.org/install/source#tested_build_configurations).
-For tensorflow 2.10.0, you can simply install the required `CUDA` and `cuDNN` dependencies using conda:
+Also, make sure that the `CUDA` and `cuDNN` dependencies of `tensorflow` are installed and that the versions are compatible (we refer to the table available at https://www.tensorflow.org/install/source#tested_build_configurations).
+For TensorFlow 2.10.0, you can simply install the required `CUDA` and `cuDNN` dependencies using conda:

 ```